Construction

 Featured

-Construction output volume decreased by 6.0% year-on-year, and by 1.8% compared to the pevious month, Construction, September 2023
+Construction output volume grew by 4.9% year-on-year and increased by 0.8% compared to the previous month; Construction, July 2025

-Construction output volume, based on raw data was below the previous year’s level by 6.0% in September 2023.
-Out of the main groups of construction the construction of buildings decreased by 9.5%, that of civil engineering increased by 0.4%.
-Based on seasonally and working day adjusted indices construction output was below the August level by 1.8%.
-In the 3rdquarter of 2023 construction producer prices increased by 13.1% compared to the same period of the previous year.
+Construction output volume, based on raw, as well as on calendar-adjusted data was above the previous year’s level by 4.9% in July 2025.
+Among the main construction groups the construction of buildings rose by 5.7%, that of civil engineering grew by 4.7%.
+Based on seasonally and working day adjusted indices construction output was above the June 2025 level by 0.8%.

 Related themes